Skip to Main Content

 Responsible Investments

-Among the different financial services, we also promote sustainable investments and support our customers in building portfolios that take account of their personal sensibilities to ESG (environmental, social and governance) issues.
+Among the different financial services, we also promote sustainability-oriented investments and support our clients in building portfolios that take their ESG (environmental, social and governance) preferences into account.

 The three pillars of ESG

-Environment, society and governance: these three pillars are the source of the acronym “ESG” (environmental, social and governance), which encompasses three different approaches to sustainable investments.
+Environment, society and governance: these three pillars are the source of the acronym “ESG” (environmental, social and governance), which encompasses three different approaches to sustainability-oriented investments.

-In pursuit of these goals, we promote sustainable investments and stand shoulder to shoulder with our customers in building portfolios that take account of their differing sensibilities to ESG issues, according to an approach based on the Sustainable Development Goals promoted by the United Nations.
+In pursuit of these goals, we promote sustainable investments and stand shoulder to shoulder with our customers in building ESG portfolios.

 How the responsible investment process works

-We have adopted procedures and methods that integrate the investment analysis conducted according to traditional financial criteria with an analysis focused on sustainability risks and the adverse impacts of investments in terms of sustainability factors.
+We have adopted procedures and methods that integrate the investment analysis conducted according to traditional financial criteria with an analysis focused on sustainability risks and potential negative impacts of investments on sustainability factors.

-The ESG rating is determined by comparing the ESG performances of an issuer with those of issuers in the same industry.
-In the case of mutual funds and UCITs, we also take into account the institutional commitment and strategy pursued by the asset manager considering the sustainability of investment decisions.
-At least 75% of the value of portfolio - excluding cash - is invested in underlying assets with a sustainability score of at least 3; in addition, underlying assets with a score below 2.5 are excluded.
-The portfolio's overall ESG rating is at least equal to 3.
+At least 75% of the value of portfolio - excluding cash - is invested in underlying assets with a ESG score of at least 3; in addition, underlying assets with a score below 2.5 are excluded.
+The portfolio's overall ESG score is at least equal to 3.
 In addition, we integrate this methodology with the identification of relevant ESG controversies, which allows us to identify the reason for the violation, the causes that grave rise to it and the measures taken to face and tackle the problem.

 Regulation (EU) No. 2019/2088 has introduced disclosure obligations on the integration of sustainability risks and the consideration of adverse sustainability impacts in investment processes: for further information, visit the page with Banca Generali's information on sustainability in the financial services sector.

-Investments in support of SDGs: measurement of impacts
+Investments in support of SDGs: measuring the positive contribution

 We believe that private investors may also play an active part in implementing the international sustainable development agenda by financing, through their investment choices, companies committed, for example, to reducing greenhouse gas emissions and more efficient use of resources, offering high-quality care services or products for healthy nutrition, as well as companies capable of creating an inclusive workplace oriented towards the wellbeing of their employees.

-We have thus developed a proprietary platform capable of providing an in-depth analysis of the level of sustainability of individual investment products, and of calculating their impact on the individual Sustainable Development Goals (SDGs) promoted by the United Nations, determining its positive contribution in tangible terms through the use of appropriate metrics.
+In collaboration with MainStreet Partners, we have thus developed a proprietary platform capable of providing an in-depth analysis of the level of sustainability of individual investment products, and of calculating the degree of alignment to the individual Sustainable Development Goals (SDGs) promoted by the United Nations, determining its positive contribution in tangible terms through the use of appropriate metrics.
+These measurements related to the SDGs and the positive contribution of the investment, such as pollution reduction, water saved, support for local communities, or gender equality, are available for a selected perimeter of the products belonging to the investible universe

 Partnerships to promote responsible investment